BegumDev/GetSetHoliday/README.md

         ![Image of Navbar](documents/images/navbar.JPG)

     2. About us section.
         * Hero image with a slogan - purposely placed is a simplified image of sunglasses on a beach to denote holidays.
-The ommitance of any other images is deliberate to captivate the users attention inviting them to read the slogan.The slogan itself explains that this is a holiday booking website.
+The ommitance of any other images is deliberate to captivate the users attention inviting them to read the slogan.
+The slogan itself explains that this is a holiday booking website.
         * Explanatory text - text to supplement the hero image to outline the nature of the website.

         ![Image of the about-us section](documents/images/about-us.JPG)